julianeon/cronos/README.md

 At one point there was an entity called Info, which returned hardcoded information.
 While I've removed this, it can still be seen in the commit history.

-Formerly, Watchlist matched all transactions (because the test failed), but that issue has been resolved.
+Formerly, Watchlist matched all transactions (because the tests always failed), but that issue has been resolved.